KONSTANTINDEV1/CC-ART-MAIN/Cristinas website (Main Version)/README.md

  - To have the image and and h4 tag relative to eachother
  - For the h4 tag to keep it's positioning as the image increases in size with browser resise.

+2. Hero image on landing page does not scale to vieport in desktop view with relevant image.
+ - Mobile view image is fine for this.

 PAGES/SECTIONS TO CURRENTLY FINISH:

 1. All individual collection pages